-In few places can you experience every stage of the water cycle at once.
-But there’s magic in the Mendenhall Ice Caves, where water runs over rocks under blue ceilings inside a partially hollow glacier.
+There are scant few places where you can experience every stage of the water cycle at once.
+But there’s magic in the Mendenhall Ice Caves, where water runs over rocks and under frozen bright-blue ceilings inside a partially hollow glacier.

-Images of the caves circulate the internet with such captions as "otherworldly" and "surreal," but "melting" and "fleeting" could be used as well, as this glacier creates incredible new landscapes while we watch it melt away.
+Sadly, this Juneau glacier is retreating increasingly fast as climate change warms the ocean.
+The Mendenhall Glacier has receded almost two miles since 1958, while previously it had receded only 0.5 miles since 1500.
+The ice caves are in part a function of this glacial melting.
+Images of the caves circulate the internet with such captions as “otherworldly” and “surreal,” but “shrinking” and “fleeting” could be used as well, as this glacier creates incredible ever-changing landscapes while we watch it melt away.

 Update May 2020: The caves appear to have melted away for the time being, and maybe longer.

 The Mendenhall Glacier can be seen from the visitor center on Glacier Spur Road.
 From there you can take trails to the ice caves.
 A guided tour is recommended to make sure the caves are accessible and secure, as they are known to melt and cave in.
 Ice cave tours usually run from July to September.
 The glacier is federally protected as part of the Mendenhall Glacier Recreation Area, a unit of the Tongass National Forest.

 Presented in partnership with Lincoln.
 Explore more in our series, In Search of Sanctuary, an exploration of unique and wondrous places to experience the power of sanctuary.